gzweigle/sheet-music/README.md

 # sheet-music

-Noncommercial use only.
+Noncommercial use.

 # Sheet Music Summaries

 ## a_stream_a_rock_with_trees.pdf

-The made some changes to the sheet music and it does not exactly match the what I played on YouTube.
+Made some changes to the sheet music.
+It does not exactly match what I played on YouTube.

 YouTube link: https://www.youtube.com/watch?v=34Di1Okb6h8